jkysun23/OpenWeatherETL/README.md

 2. extract.py then converts the city_list.json file into a pandas dataframe before finally converting the dataframe into a postgres table.

-3. Finally, extract.py extracts weather data from OpenWeather API server and insert them into the postgres source table.
+3. Finally, extract.py extracts weather data from OpenWeather API server and loads them into the postgres source table.

-# Transformation - Postgres
+### Transformation - Postgres

 data clean is postgres query script that will join the weather data with the city data, remove duplicates, adjust date and time formats, and insert cleaned weather data into production table without any overlapping.